tiliarou/tinfoil-1/README.md

 - General UI enhancements.
 - Remembers game list view state (list/grid view, sort).
 - Added filtering by player count, content rating, and genre.
+- For user's safety, Tinfoil now enforces NCA verification, so Tinfoil will no longer install modified NCA's to prevent potential malicious code execution.
+This means you cannot use Tinfoil to install any homebrew NSP or XCI -> NSP converts.
+- Added new logo.

 ## Credits